Fox sisters: Personal lives

 Kate had traveled to England in 1871, the trip paid for by a wealthy New York banker, so she would not be compelled to accept payment for her services as a medium.
 The trip was apparently considered missionary work since Kate sat only for prominent persons, who would let their names be printed as witnesses to a séance.
 In 1872, Kate married H.D.
 Jencken, a London barrister, legal scholar, and enthusiastic Spiritualist.
 Jencken died in 1881, leaving Kate with two sons.
 In 1876, Margaretta joined her sister Kate, who was living in England.

 Over the years, sisters Kate and Margaretta had developed serious drinking problems.
 Around 1888, they became embroiled in a quarrel with their sister Leah and other leading Spiritualists, who were concerned that Kate was drinking too much to care for her children.
 At the same time, Margaretta, contemplating a return to the Roman Catholic faith, became convinced that her powers were diabolical.

 Kate died at her home, at 609 Columbus Avenue in New York City, on July 3, 1892.
 Less than a year later, Margaretta, deep in alcoholism, was living on charity as the sole tenant of an old tenement house at 456 West 56th Street.
 She was taken to the home of Spiritualist Mrs. Emily B. Ruggles, 492 State Street in Brooklyn, where she died on March 8, 1893.
 All three sisters are interred in Brooklyn, New York: Margaretta and Catherine in Cypress Hills Cemetery, and Leah with the Fox family in Green-Wood Cemetery.

 Legacy

 Parapsychology

 The Fox sisters have been widely cited in parapsychology and spiritualist literature.
 According to psychologists Leonard Zusne and Warren Jones, "many accounts of the Fox sisters leave out their confession of fraud and present the rappings as genuine manifestations of the spirit world."
-C. E. M. Hansel notes in 1989 that "remarkably, the Fox sisters are still discussed in the parapsychological literature without mention of their trickery."
+C. E. M. Hansel noted in 1989 that "remarkably, the Fox sisters are still discussed in the parapsychological literature without mention of their trickery."